Lab 1 Solutions

 In contrast, the print

-function is used to display values in the Terminal.
+function is used to display values.

 Unlike a return

-statement, when Python evaluates a print
+statement, when Python evaluates a call to print

-expression, the
+, the

 function does not terminate immediately.